NoahGav/oxide-lang/README.md

 ### 8.4 Error Handling Precision

 The `=>` syntax also plays a role in error handling.
-For functions that don't care fo explicitly handling errors, wrapping the entire function body in a `try` block is a common practice.
+For functions that don't care to explicitly handling errors, wrapping the entire function body in a `try` block is a common practice.

 ```rust